 Overview

-The backup and restore module of OceanBase Database provides backup, restore, and cleanup features.
+The backup and restore module of OceanBase Database provides backup, restore, and cleanup capabilities.

-OceanBase Database supports tenant-level physical backup.
-A physical backup consists of data backup and log archiving, which are two components.
-Here, a tenant refers to a user tenant.
-Physical backup is not supported for the sys tenant or the Meta tenant.
+OceanBase Database supports physical backup at the tenant level.
+Physical backup consists of data backup and log archiving.
+Therefore, physical backup is a combination of data backup and log archiving.
+Here, the tenant refers to the user's User tenant.
+Physical backup is not supported for the sys tenant and Meta tenant.

-Data backup refers to the feature of backing up data.
-This feature is divided into full backup and incremental backup:
+Data backup refers to the capability of backing up data.
+This capability is divided into full backup and incremental backup:

-Full backup refers to the backup of all macroblocks.
+Full backup refers to backing up all macroblocks.

-Incremental backup refers to the backup of macroblocks added or modified after the last backup.
+Incremental backup refers to backing up macroblocks that have been added or modified since the last backup.

 Notice